banjocat/devops-examples/README.md

-# docker-devops-examples
+# devops-examples
-Some devops services run inside docker
-### Purpose
-This is a docker playground repo.
-It's main purpose is to try out new tools and docker experiments.
+This is my playground of messing with different devops tools/libs.
+There is a lot of docker and python found here.